ayaanthedev/vowel-checker/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following people:

 - Students
 - Teachers